Gloucestershire and West Lothian Aerial Archaeology

 I have been interested in photography since the 1950s.
-At around the age of eight, I remember contact printing negatives without chemicals using a day's exposure to sunlight.
+At around the age of eight, I remember contact printing negatives without chemicals using a day-long exposure to sunlight.
 In the 1960s and early 70s (working with fully manual cameras) I enjoyed capturing night scenes, one of which won a national competition.
 The prize was an auto-exposure SLR, a technology that was not overly helpful for long exposures due to reciprocity failure.
 Wet streets following rainfall were often a key ingredient of the nightscapes, a consideration that would reappear for thermally imaging archaeological residues over 40 years later.

 My training and profession have involved a range of image gathering techniques ( X-ray crystallography, photomicroscopy, corona discharge photography and autoradiography etc).
 Geophysical methods of archaeological investigation often involve logging soil resistance or magnetic data points, one at a time, which are used to form an array of 'pixels', which is then refined through appropriate processing to form an image.
 Both within and outwith the visible spectrum, imaging is mass data point collection and should be performed under optimal conditions (for the technique and site of choice) and the resulting images processed to extract the maximum amount of inherent information.
 Standard photographic visualisation is only a starting point.

 John and the late Rosie Wells are the yellow dots (Cairnpapple 2011)